KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 Warnings being opt-in just means that the people who care about them will be flooded with warnings for the code they didn't write and just end up missing the warning they care about.. defeating their whole purpose.

-People who need the objectively "worse", rare or unsafer/unchecked options should actually opt-in to them, than making the better option more work.
+People who need the objectively "worse", rare or unsafe/unchecked options should actually opt-in to them, rather than making the better option more work.
 Who cares if bounds checking is slower?
-Most of the time the single bounds check is insignificant to the total performance, and in the cases where it actually becomes a problem, you can opt-in to use the unchecked alternative, when you actually need it.
+Most of the time the single bounds check is insignificant to the overall performance, and in the cases where it actually becomes a problem, you can opt-in to use the unchecked alternative, when you actually need it.